45 academic writing tools to improve your manuscript

 Academic writing assistants

-Academic writing assistants are essential tools for students and researchers.
-These programs help users refine their writing skills, improve the quality of their work and save time by automating repetitive tasks.
-With the rise of digital technology, academic writing assistants have become increasingly sophisticated, offering features such as grammar and spell-checking, plagiarism detection, citation management and more.
+Academic writing asisstante help users refine their writing skills, improve the quality of their work and save time by automating repetitive tasks.

 Grammarly

-Grammarly is a writing assistant that ensures your text is written without mistakes and meets your goals, including the intended audience, formality, domain and intent of the text.
-In addition, it has an AI assistant (called GrammarlyGO) to generate text based on your prompts.
+Grammarly is a writing assistant that ensures the text is written without mistakes and meets the preferences concerning the intended audience, formality, domain and intent of the text.
+In addition, it has an AI assistant (called GrammarlyGO) to generate text based on the prompts.

 • Compatible with Microsoft Word and Google Docs